UN urges opening of all Gaza crossings to deliver three-month food supply

-Speaking to journalists in Geneva Ms. Etefa confirmed the supplies, the teams and the networks are mobilized and there is progress.
+Speaking to journalists in Geneva Ms. Etefa confirmed teams and supply networks are fully mobilised and there is progress.
 “With a daily average of around 560 tons of food every day, we're still below what we need, but we're getting there,” she said.
 Five food distribution points are up and running, close to where people are, open to vulnerable women for children.
 “Our goal is to expand to 145 distribution points across all of Gaza.
 That's basically from 5 to 145, that's the scale we're aiming for,” she added.

-In order to keep going, increase humanitarian supplies deliveries and reach all the population, aid agencies now need sustained and lasting access, multiple crossings opening, safe roads, and a stable operating environment to facilitate aid on the ground in Gaza.
+In order to keep going, increase humanitarian supplies deliveries and reach all the population, aid agencies stressed that sustained access, multiple crossings opening, safe roads, and a stable operating environment are essential to reach everyone in need.

-Only two crossings are currently operational and the northern crossings are yet to be opened, which is limiting the access to the most vulnerable areas.
+Only two crossings are currently operational and the northern crossings are yet to be opened, which is restricting deliveries to the hardest hit areas.
 Aid convoys need to move from the southern borders all the way to the north.
 This is extremely challenging as “roads are blocked and destroyed.
 This is a huge limitation to transport,” explained the WFP spokesperson.

 This is why there has been no food distribution yet in Gaza city, only nutrition supplies for the most vulnerable, children and pregnant and breast-feeding mothers.